JoshRDFI/ragproject/README.md

 This chatbot can be run as a command-line application or as a web-based interface using Streamlit.

+## Features

+*   **Persistent Memory**: Conversations are saved and reloaded across sessions, ensuring the chatbot remembers past interactions.
+*   **Structured Summaries**: Summaries of conversations include timestamps, topics, and key conclusions for better context and searchability.
+*   **Multiple Vector Stores**: The chatbot can manage separate vector stores for different topics, allowing for more organized and efficient memory retrieval.
+*   **Advanced Retrieval**: A hybrid search approach combining semantic and keyword search is implemented for more accurate retrieval of memories.
+*   **Memory Compression**: Hierarchical summarization is used to compress older memories, keeping the long-term memory concise and relevant.
+*   **LangChain Integration**: Built with LangChain for robust and scalable memory management and agent integration.
+*   **Local First**: Runs entirely on your local machine with Ollama, ensuring privacy and control over your data.

 ## How It Works

 The chatbot's memory and response generation process follows these steps:

 1.  **User Input**: The application takes user input from either the command line or a web interface.
-2.  **Memory Retrieval**: The user's input is used to query a FAISS vector store.
-The store contains summaries of past parts of the conversation.
+2.  **Memory Retrieval**: The user's input is used to query multiple FAISS vector stores using a hybrid search (semantic + keyword).
+The stores contain structured summaries of past parts of the conversation.
 The most relevant summaries are retrieved using a dedicated embedding model.
 3.  **Prompt Construction**: A prompt is constructed for the language model.
 This prompt includes an optional system prompt, the retrieved summaries (long-term memory), and the most recent conversation turns (short-term memory).
 4.  **Response Generation**: The constructed prompt is sent to a local language model served by Ollama (e.g., Qwen3, Llama 2, Mistral) to generate a response.
 5.  **Memory Consolidation**: After every few turns (currently 3), the conversation history is summarized by the language model.
+The summary is enriched with a timestamp, extracted topics, and key conclusions.
-6.  **Memory Storage**: The generated summary is converted into a vector embedding using a dedicated embedding model and stored in the FAISS vector store for future retrieval.
+6.  **Memory Storage**: The generated summary is converted into a vector embedding and stored in the appropriate FAISS vector store based on its topic for future retrieval.
+The vector stores are persisted to disk.
 7.  **Chat History**: The full conversation history is tracked, while the recent chat history buffer is cleared after each summarization to manage context length.

 ## Setup and Running